 Target the Problem!

 We hope this tool helps parents and teachers become aware of specific areas in which a child is having trouble and begin targeting ways to help.
-(In the Other Difficulties section, you'll also find information about other sources of reading problems, such as processing difficulties and attention issues.)
+(In the Other Sources of Reading Difficulty section, you’ll also find information about other sources of reading problems, such as processing difficulties and attention issues.)

 It's important to note that struggling readers will often have problems in multiple areas.
 For example, children who have problems with phonemic awareness almost always have problems in word decoding and phonics; children with fluency problems usually have comprehension weaknesses; and a weak vocabulary also impacts comprehension.
 Please read through all of the sections of Target the Problem! to understand these different factors.